codebytere/talks/nodevember-2017/script.md

 So, asynchronous programming.
 Let's say you have a little program written in a single file, `index.js`.
 It might all be in the same file, but it's made up of functions, and at any given time only one of these is going to be executing _now_.
 The rest will execute _later_, at some point in the future.
 That, there, is the crux of async: the relationship between now and later, and how you manage this relationship with your code.
 What is key here, however, and what causes some of the most difficulties for developers when they're just starting out, is that _later_ doesn't mean strictly and immediately after _now_.
 It could be at any point in the future, and you don't necessarily know when that will be.

-It's also important to mention that JavaScript has what's known as run-to-completion semantics: this means that the current task always finishes before the next task begins.
-As a result of this, each task has complete control over all current state and doesn’t have to worry about concurrent modification, or another task modifying things at the same time.

 Now that we've covered the basics of asynchrony, let's move on to some of the technical underpinnings of how code is executed in the javascript environment.

 To understand how code is executed, it's best to start with the event loop.
 The event loop can best be conceptualized as an endlessly running. singly-threaded loop, where each iteration runs a small chunk of the code in the program currently being executed.
 If you wanted to run a chunk of code at a later time, that chunk would simply be added to a queue for the event loop, and when the time came that you desired it to execute it would be dequeued and executed.
 With ES6 came a new concept called the job queue, but we'll save that for a little later.

-Let's take a look at the JS call stack.

 ## SLIDE 3

+It's also important to mention that JavaScript has what's known as run-to-completion semantics: this means that the current task always finishes before the next task begins, or until it explicitly yields control back to the scheduler.As a result of this, each task has complete control over all current state and doesn’t have to worry about concurrent modification, or another task modifying things at the same time.

+Looking at the code here, running this will always print ‘first’ then ‘second’ because while the function starting in setTimeout is added to the task queue immediately, it’s only executed after the current piece of code is done, since it yielded control.

+Now, let’s take a look at the JS call stack.

+## Slide 4

 When a function `foo()` calls a function `bar()`, `bar()` needs to know where to return to inside `foo()` after it is done.
 This information is managed with the call stack.
 Take a look at the set  of three functions on the lefthand side of the slide, and let’s walk through how this stack will look as the program executes.